Automation Testing Guide

 • Unit tests: The smallest piece of code you can test

-• Integration: Several components of code are combined and tested together as a group
+• Integration tests: Several components of code are combined and tested together as a group

-• API (Application Programming Interface): APIs allow two software programs to talk to each other.
+• API (Application Programming Interface) tests: APIs allow two software programs to talk to each other.
 Different types of API testing include functional, security, and performance.
 These are often run as end-to-end tests.

-• UI (User Interface): The UI is the part of the application a user interacts with.
+• UI (User Interface)tests: The UI is the part of the application a user interacts with.
 Different types of UI testing include functional, visual, and performance.
 These are often run as end-to-end tests.

 Testing in short agile iterations often means taking a “shift left” approach.